-Things to do when you can’t travel: Quarantine ideas for travellers grounded by COVID-19
+9 things to do when you can’t travel: Quarantine ideas for travellers grounded by COVID-19

 Whew, what a world we live in!
 With coronavirus wreaking havoc across the globe, millions of us are having to come to terms with our new indoor existence, unable to gallivant and not sure if our future travel plans will still hold.
 Whether you were able to get yourself home in time or you’ve found yourself grounded in a foreign country mid-trip, one of the most difficult parts of staying in to avoid the virus is going to be the abrupt minimisation of your world as a traveller.

 Calendars, photobooks, jigsaws, cushions… you name it, you can stick your photos on it!
 I absolutely looove having my travel memories curated and being able to show others without having to flick through my facebook albums, so for this reason my favourite item is the photobook, but during the COVID-19 outbreak jigsaws have become more and more important in my sad little life.
 I already have photobooks for the first year of my Latin American adventure, and now finally have the time to create them for the last 14 months of shooting.

-Sign up to microstock agencies
+2. Sign up to microstock agencies

 Got an eye for photography?
 You can turn your travel photos into money-makers by uploading them to microstock photography sites.
 Now, I’m not going to pretend it doesn’t take a fair bit of work for a little bit of pocket money, but having a time-consuming project that leads to some passive income during a period when you can’t travel isn’t the worst thing in the world.
 The best sites I’ve used in the last 3 years are Shutterstock (high volume of sales but low income – starting at $0.25 per sale) and Alamy (very low volume of sales but high income – my biggest sale so far has been $100).
 Stock photography is a numbers game; I didn’t start seeing daily sales until I had around 500 images in my portfolio.